-HdV Wines is located on the northern fringes of the city of Napa just west of the Silverado Trail.
-This winery was founded in 2000 (their first vintage) and is a partnership between two extremely accomplished wine making families – the Hydes based in the Napa Valley and the de Villaines, based in Burgundy, France.
-This partnership was certainly helped in part through marriage as- Aubert de Villaine married one of Larry Hyde’s first cousins, Pamela.
+HdV Wines is located on the northern fringes of the city of Napa just west of the Silverado Trail off of Trancas Ave.
+The first vintage was in 2000 and the physical Hyde de Villaine winery was completed in 2003.
+HdV is a partnership between two extremely accomplished wine making families: the Hyde’s based in Napa Valley and the de Villaine’s, based in Burgundy, France.
+This partnership was helped in part through marriage as Aubert de Villaine married one of Larry Hyde’s first cousins, Pamela.

 Larry’s family history in California dates back to the late 1700s.
-He is a descendant of José de la Guerra a prominent rancher and Spanish Military Officer who spent time in San Diego, Monterey and Santa Barbara in the early to mid 1800s.
+He is a descendant of José de la Guerra a prominent rancher and Spanish military officer who spent time in San Diego, Monterey and Santa Barbara in the early to mid 1800s.
 His namesake is on several Santa Barbara locations including the De La Guerra Plaza.
 This is a very historical part of town; it where the first Santa Barbara city council met in 1850 and is one of the Santa Barbara’s original parks.
 And of course, one of the border streets is called de le Guerra Street.
-Incidentally the offices for the Santa Barbara Press newspaper are here, the oldest daily newspaper in Southern California (first published in 1855).
+Incidentally the offices for the Santa Barbara Press newspaper were located in this plaza until this newspaper ceased publication in 2023.
+The Santa Barbara Press was the oldest daily newspaper in Southern California; its first issue was published in 1868.

-And the old 13-room family adobe home (with a sizable courtyard), Casa De La Guerra dates back to the 1828 and is where José de la Guerra lived until his passing in 1858 – although de la Guerra heirs lived here until 1943.
-His old house which survived several bad earthquakes including sustaining significant damage in the Fort Tejon earthquake of 1857 and surviving the terrible Santa Barbara earthquake in 1925 – this quake leveled much of the town which was rebuilt with old Spanish style architecture) is now a museum, a tribute this family, their contributions to California and an interior that represents how life would have looked like during those decades.
+And the old 13-room family adobe home (with a sizable courtyard), Casa de la Guerra dates back to the 1828 and is where José de la Guerra lived until his passing in 1858 – although de la Guerra heirs lived here until 1943.
+His old house which survived several bad earthquakes including sustaining significant damage in the Fort Tejon earthquake of 1857 and surviving the terrible Santa Barbara earthquake in 1925; this quake leveled much of the town which was rebuilt with old Spanish style architecture.
+Casa de la Guerra is now a museum, a tribute this family and their contributions to California.
+The interior that represents how life would have looked like during those decades.

 The coat of arms on all their wine labels is their family’s original crest.
 And their family has been making wine for a long time – back to at least the 1870s.
 The family has records of one of their wines winning a Gold Medal at the Philadelphia Centennial Fair in 1876.

-Hyde Vineyard is the single source for the entire lineup of HDV wines but also supplies fruit to a number of other well-known Napa, Sonoma and other California based wineries.
-Hyde Ranch is located south and west of the actual winery (about a 15-minute drive away).
+Hyde Vineyard is the single source for the entire lineup of HDV wines but also supplies grapes to a number of other well-known Napa, Sonoma and other California based wineries.
+Hyde Ranch is located south and west of the actual winery – a short drive away.

-The vines next to HDV’s physical winery used to be Syrah, more recently were ripped out and planted to another variety.
-As of our latest update to this review, these grapes are not used in their wines but rather are sold to other area producers.
+The vines next to HDV’s physical winery used to be Syrah.
+In 2016 HDV purchased this 23 acre site to the east of the winery and replanted to Cabernet Sauvignon and a small block of Sauvignon Blanc.
+As of our latest update to this review, these grapes are not used in the HDV wines but rather are sold to other area producers.

 One of the most sought-after wines in the world are from the small Pinot Noir and Chardonnay Burgundian based winery, Domaine de la Romanée-Conti (commonly referred to as DRC).
 These extremely limited production wines often are some of the world’s most expensive.
 Aubert de Villaine is co-owner of this storied and historically significant estate.
 So, when these two individuals decide to partner and create a Napa wine, one does take notice – when visitors ask for premium Napa Valley grown and produced Chardonnay, invariably this winery is often right at the tip of our tongue.